Estate Planning for Physicians in PA

 Estate Planning Advisory

 Estate planning is more than just a series of documents prepared by your attorney, the insurance you buy, or the investment strategy recommended by your financial advisor.

-Comprehensive estate planning, when done correctly, comprises legal documents and financial components, but it may also include more, as the estate planning process frequently highlights the need to plan for the following extra considerations; retirement, asset protection, providing for a surviving spouse, providing for a parent or child with special needs, long-term healthcare and more.
+Comprehensive estate planning, when done correctly, comprises legal documents and financial components.
+However, it may be even more complex as the estate planning process frequently highlights the need to plan for the following extra considerations: retirement, asset protection, providing for a surviving spouse, providing for a parent or child with special needs, long-term healthcare, and more.

 If so, you may have questions like, What now?
 What does it all mean?
 What’s the first step?

 An executor is a person in charge of settling someone else’s estate.
 You will be responsible for protecting their assets and property and distributing them to their beneficiaries.

 Although it is a privilege to be appointed as someone’s executor, it entails a great deal of paperwork.
 Depending on the size and the complexity of the estate, it may or may not settle quickly.

 Understanding the stages involved in settling an estate is essential for your responsibilities as an executor.
 Learn about the testator’s permanent residence state’s estate tax regulations because probate and tax laws are complex and can become a liability if not handled correctly.

 However, you don’t have to do it all by yourself.
 It is wise to hire an experienced advisor who will help, lead, and advise you throughout the process.
 Where to begin, what kind of time period you want to work with, and how to complete and file the appropriate documents.